tarwn/lessthandot-hugo/blogs/content/posts/2013-03-12-using-select-in-views-gotcha.md

   <a href="/wp-content/uploads/users/kconan/view1.JPG?mtime=1363096883"><img alt="" src="/wp-content/uploads/users/kconan/view1.JPG?mtime=1363096883" width="67" height="83" /></a>
 </div>

-I did break the rule of no SELECT * again but it’s to demonstrate the point of this article.
+I did break the rule of no SELECT * again but it's to demonstrate the point of this article.

 So far everything is being returned as we expect it.
-Now let’s change the schema of our table and see what happens.
+Now let's change the schema of our table and see what happens.

 sql
 ALTER TABLE tblViewExample ADD col2 INT NULL;